-In Spring ’17 Salesforce announced that in Winter ’18 the “Notes & Attachments” related list will no longer have an upload or attach button.
+In Spring ’17 Salesforce announced that after Winter ’18 the “Notes & Attachments” related list will no longer have an upload or attach button.
 Customers will be required to migrate to and adopt Salesforce Files.
 Although this change is specific to Attachments/Files, it is very clear that “Notes & Attachments” related list will eventually be retired in favor of the new Files and Notes related lists.

 The Future is Enhanced Notes

 Migrating to Enhanced Notes instead of Notes is a good idea because they provide you much more capabilities around sharing the note with other users, groups, or records.
 Enhanced notes supports revisions, rich text, and inline images.
 It is the future of note-taking in Salesforce, especially in Lightning Experience and Salesforce1.

 Migrating from Notes to Enhanced Notes